KAIST-ELST/Jx.jl/docs/example_NiO.md

 #
 # If we want to calculate the interaction between d orbitals of Ni,
 # you can choose [9-13] orbital.
-# Each orbital index names is as follows:
+# Each orbital index name is as follows:
 # 9:dz2, 10:dx2y2, 11:dxy, 12:dyz, 13:dxz
 # You can check it through nio.out file.
 ##################################################################################################